shader-slang/shader-slang.github.io/features.md

 Because Slang extends the HLSL language, it is compatible with almost all the HLSL shaders and compute kernels you've already written.
 You don't need to rewrite your code from scratch to give it a try.

-Slang supports compute shaders, the traditional rasterization pipline, and ray tracing kernels.
+Slang supports compute shaders, the traditional rasterization pipeline, and ray tracing kernels.

 # Cross-Platform Code Generation